-“Our ‘technoscientific naturecultures”, Jones quotes Donna Haraway’s name for the new sensorium.
-I find it to be especially in alignment with my impression of art and visual culture today.
 New media art has become a nexus for exploring novel forms of expression and experience made possible through the rapid technological advancement of the late 20th and early 21st century.
 To the extent that these technologies have diverted our attention to nature through highly mediated experiences, the extra-sensory possibilities have only deepened the potential for experience no matter where you choose to look, what seems to matter now is how.
+“Today we suspect that our experience of mediation itself is where the art happens, and where we enter the aesthetic of our sensorium.
+Artists and designers of the twenty-first century reject a single paradigm or master narrative even as they recognize the instrumentalization of the senses they inherit.

 This communication age, this digital age has contributed significantly to what I notice when I observe reality.
 I’ve found my interest in chaotic and fractal patterns, waveforms in superposition, fracture mechanics, and centrifugal, centripetal, and spiral motion fits into the aesthetic and scientific zeitgeist of the turn of the 21st century (after learning their names, of course). (add context – how to describe the aesthetic and scientific zeitgeist of the turn of the century) (add three examples of artists who match that aesthetic and a few sentences of critical analysis – maybe a quote – use DoCA series – find science connections in art literature)